-How do we know that the sealings were not simply dumped at Mozan?
+How do we know that the scalings were not simply dumped at Mozan?
 Could they have come from somewhere else?
 No. The coherence of the assemblage-including several depictions of the crown prince, repeated references to "Uqnitum" and "Urkesh," the seals' similarity in design, and the use of the Hurrian language in the inscriptions-suggests that it was the product of a single, organized Hurrian polity.

 The most critical evidence, however, has to do with where the impressions were excavated.
-We found them in the accumulation on the first floor of the building---that is, the floor put in place right after the construction of the walls. impressions were The not deposited en masse; rather, they were scattered on the floor over time and remained where they had fallen.
-Shipping containers arrived at the site from various parts of the kingdom, or sometimes from foreign kingdoms (we found a bulla with the impression of a seal that probably had been carved in southern Mesopotamia, showing an Akkadian motif of the sun god Shamash rising).
+We found them in the accumulation on the first floor of the building-that is, the floor put in place right after the construction of the walls.
+The impressions were not deposited en masse; rather, they were scattered on the floor over time and remained where they had fallen.

+Shipping containers arrived at the site from various parts of the kingdom, or sometimes from foreign kingdoms (we found a bulla with the impression of a seal that probably had been carved in southern Mesopotamia, showing an Akkadian motif of the sun god Sharnash rising).
 These containers were marked for the king, the queen or the royal administration, and then they were put into storage.
 When they were opened for use, fragments of the sealings were scattered over the floor-for us to find some 42 centuries later.
-There can be no doubt that the "Urkesh" mentioned in the sealings is the site where they were found, about the size of a thumbnail.
+There can be no doubt that the "Urkesh" mentioned in the sealings is the site where they were found.

+Our excavation of these seal impressions is emblematic of our work, and possibly of the work of archaeologists in general.
+We have uncovered a large area, and yet so much of our information comes from these tiny fragments.
+The cylinder seals (and impressions) from Urkesh are never more than an inch high; and since we find only fragments, we generally deal with pieces about the size of a thumbnail.
 We have collected about 10,000 clay lumps resembling seal impressions.
 These lumps are found in a matrix of clay not unlike the clay from which the sealings were made, so we cannot clean or study them on the spot, but must wait until they dry out in the laboratories of our field house.
 Of the 10,000 lumps collected, so far some 2,000 have turned out to be impressions-and only four of these contained the name "Urkesh," allowing us to identify the site.
 The daunting contrast between the vastness of the dig, with tons of excavated material, and the minuteness of the key fragments is a source of pride: Only trained archaeologists working with our methods could retrieve and make sense of these data.